-If these methods do not help and the scabs form again, contact your pediatrician.
+Contact your pediatrician if these methods do not help and the scabs form again.

 Seborrhea of the skin that appeared in the youth period is considered physiological.
 As the patient grows, the signs of seborrhea are eliminated.

-Seborrhea of the skin and its common causes are hormonal disorders that are expressed by a variation in the amount of androgens and estrogens that are produced.
+Seborrhea of the skin and its common causes are hormonal disorders expressed by a variation in the number of androgens and estrogens produced.

-During the increase in androgens, the amount of sebum that is formed increases.
+During the increase in androgens, the amount of sebum formed increases.

-Female seborrhea is manifested by disorders of the quantitative ratio of progesterone and androgens.
+Female seborrhea is manifested by the quantitative ratio of progesterone and androgens disorders.

 In this case, there is an increase in androgen levels, and estrogen and progesterone decrease.

-Male seborrhea is manifested by an increase in androgen levels and the acceleration of metabolic processes.
+Male seborrhea is manifested by increased androgen levels and accelerated metabolic processes.

-The causes of this can be hereditary factors and the presence of producer tumors, such as a testicular tumor.
+The causes of this can be hereditary factors and the presence of producer tumors, such as testicular tumors.

 The causes of seborrhea can occur in symbiosis with diseases such as Parkinson’s disease, encephalitis lethargica, and Itenko-Cushing’s disease.

-The cause of the pathogenesis of the disease can come from a mental disorder such as: schizophrenia, infectious psychosis, manic-depressive psychosis, as well as epilepsy.
+The cause of the pathogenesis of the disease can come from a mental disorder such as schizophrenia, infectious psychosis, manic-depressive psychosis, and epilepsy.